tejpalv/sicp-solutions/README.md

-Structure and Interpretation of Computer Programs Solutions
+Gerald Jay Sussman and Hal Abelson's Structure and Interpretation of Computer Programs *Solutions*